-Who’s ready for cookie season?
+Who’s loves cookie season?
 Keto baking can sometimes get a little tricky, but luckily these delicious homemade keto gingerbread cookies are EASY to make!
-You can even roll them out into adorable little gingerbread men for a yummy low-carb Christmas cookie idea.
+You can even roll them out into adorable little gingerbread men for a yummy and low-carb Christmas cookie idea.

 The taste and texture of these cookies are so good and they’re brimming with ginger, clove, and cinnamon flavors, just like traditional gingerbread.
 Plus, if you roll them a little thicker as I did, the texture is soft and a little chewy.

 - Use a keto-friendly brown sugar.
-To get that darker molasses-like color, I used Swerve brown sugar substitute and it worked brilliantly!
+To get that darker molasses-like color, I used the Swerve brown sugar substitute and it worked out brilliantly!

 - Make sure to allow for enough chill time in the fridge for the dough.
 This will help the dough become more solid and less sticky to roll out into shapes.
 If you don’t have time to chill the dough, try sprinkling coconut flour on your countertop to keep them from sticking.

-- Roll cookies between two sheets of parchment paper to help avoid sticking, because often the texture of almond flour dough causes it to stick a little.
+- Roll cookies between two sheets of parchment paper to help avoid sticking.
+Often the texture of almond flour dough causes it to stick a little.
 I also cut out the shapes using this gingerbread man cookie cutter on parchment paper and then just shifted the paper onto the baking sheet